hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 10. Be careful that random forests have a tendency to bias towards variables that have more number of distinct values.
 Foe example, it favors numeric variables over binary/categorical values.

+-- Decision Tree

+* It requires less data cleaning compared to some other modeling techniques.
+It is not influenced by outliers and missing values to a fair degree.
+* It can handle both numerical and categorical variables.
+* Decision tree is considered to be a non-parametric method.
+This means that decision trees have no assumptions about the space distribution and the classifier structure.
+* Over fitting is one of the most practical difficulty for decision tree models.
+This problem gets solved by setting constraints on model parameters and pruning.
+* While working with continuous numerical variables, decision tree looses information when it categorizes variables in different categories.
+* In case of regression tree, the value obtained by terminal nodes in the training data is the mean response of observation falling in that region.
+Thus, if an unseen data observation falls in that region, we’ll make its prediction with mean value.
+* In case of classification tree, the value (class) obtained by terminal node in the training data is the mode of observations falling in that region.
+Thus, if an unseen data observation falls in that region, we’ll make its prediction with mode value.
+* It is known as <b>greedy</b> because, the algorithm cares (looks for best variable available) about only the current split, and not about future splits which will lead to a better tree.
+* The creation of sub-nodes increases the homogeneity of resultant sub-nodes.
+In other words, we can say that purity of the node increases with respect to the target variable.
+Decision tree splits the nodes on all available variables and then selects the split which results in most homogeneous sub-nodes.

 -- Linear Regression

 1. Linear Regression takes following assumptions: